Last updated: 7 December 2023

 - purposes to which you have provided your consent;

-- to enforce our legal rights and obtain professional advice;
+- to protect and enforce our legal rights and obtain professional advice;

 Where we have your consent or are otherwise permitted by law to do so, Metcash may also use and disclose your personal information to send direct marketing to you from: